-For nearly 90 years the community of Eugene has relied on the McKenzie River as our only source of drinking water.
-Other cities in the valley get their drinking water from the Willamette River.
-After years of careful planning for the future EWEB will join Corvallis, Wilsonville, Hillsboro, Beaverton and other communities by tapping into this high-quality water source.
+For nearly 90 years, the community of Eugene has relied on the McKenzie River as our only source of drinking water.
+Some other cities in the valley get their drinking water from the Willamette River.
+After years of careful planning for the future, EWEB will join Corvallis, Wilsonville, Hillsboro, Beaverton and other communities by tapping into this high-quality water source.

 EWEB has made numerous attempts to build a second water treatment plant over the last several decades.
 In 2017, Commissioners directed staff to postpone planning and funding for the project, and instead focus short-term efforts on developing Emergency Water Stations.
 Since then, EWEB has worked with community partners to construct five emergency water distribution sites throughout the community.

-Accessing the Willamette River as a redundant source is an important next step in ensuring we can provide service to our customers in case an emergency impacts the Hayden Bridge Filtration Plant or McKenzie River supply.
+Accessing the Willamette River as a redundant source is an important next step to ensure we can provide drinking water to our customers in case an emergency impacts the Hayden Bridge Filtration Plant or McKenzie River supply.

 At the utility's October 2021 public Board meeting, Chief Operations Officer Karen Kelley and Water Engineering Supervisor Wally McCullough presented information about the proposed plant and associated transmission project to the EWEB Board and heard input on the scope and commitment to fund the project.
-Commissioners also toured a potential treatment plant site last week.
+Commissioners toured a potential treatment plant site in late 2021.

 Eugene will continue to rely on the McKenzie River as our primary drinking water source as it has for many generations.
 But as we look into the future, having only one water source places us at great risk during an emergency.

 Clean water is vital to public health, safety and the economy, so planning is underway for EWEB's biggest investment in water reliability—an alternate water source on the Upper Willamette River.